 Windows Defender acts as the first line of defense against any malware, spyware infections that might have affected your computer.
-Microsoft provides this free anti-malware program to customers using Windows 10/8/7/Vista.
-It allows end-users to schedule a scan or manually run a quick, full or custom scan.
+Microsoft provides this free anti-malware program to customers using Windows 11/10/8/7.
+It allows end-users to schedule or manually run a quick, full, or custom scan.

 However, sometimes, a user may experience issues enabling Windows Defender application in Windows.
 He may find that his Windows Defender is turned off or not working.
 Also, if your Windows Defender disables itself automatically – every time you start your Windows computer, or at any time randomly when you are working on your PC, here are a few things you may want to investigate.

 Windows Defender is turned off or not working